avenga/dockerfiles/httpd-static/README.md

 # 7val/http-static

 Simple http server for static files.
-Webroot is `/srv` and exposed port is 2066.
+Webroot is `/srv`.
+So either copy all files to `/srv` or mount a volume under it.